stenslae/SecurityWriteups/Notes_And_Reports/ICS/iot_communication.md

 ### Z-Wave

 Z-Wave is a wireless ad hock network that operates in the sub-GHz band, around 900 MHz.
-It does not interfere with Wi-Fi and Bluetooth and is low power and low-data rate.
+It is low power and low-data rate.
 It is capable of mesh networking, where Z-Wave devices can repeat signals up to four hops to extend the network range, with up to 232 devices, and each device has a range of 70-100 meters.
 Z-Wave transmits with AES-128 encryption, and is typically used in smart homes.
+There is also a version of Z-Wave with an extended range that can reach miles.

 ### ZigBee

 Zigbee is a low power communication wireless ad hock network.
 Zigbee defines the device management and application protocol, while IEEE 802.15.4 is the physical and link layer.
 It is a wireless mesh network that uses AES-128 encryption.
 IEEE 802.15.4 operates primarily in the 2.4 GHz band.
 It's used in smart homes usually, it is pretty much the same as Z-Wave but not proprietary.

-## WAN RF Protocols
+## WAN RF

 ### 6LoWPAN